DucManhPhan/DucManhPhan.github.io/_posts/2020-04-02-Linear-regression.md

 2. Disadvantage

-    - The algorithm complexity for multiplication matrix is $O(n^3)$.
+    - The algorithm complexity for inversing matrix is $O(n^3)$.
 So, it takes so much time when we have the large input features.

 <br>